paultoback/antivanda/README.md

-ClueNG AI
+AntiVanda
 ===========
-Check out our official website at [ClueNG](https://CluebotNG.com)
+Check out our official website at [AntiVanda](https://antivanda.com)

 A decentralized AI agent for Wikipedia editing, combining blockchain-based consensus with advanced NLP to democratize knowledge curation.
 Built with transparency and reliability at its core.
-Free credits for Wikipedia editors with 25+ recent edits in the past 60 days, feel free to reach out at beta@ClueNG.com
+Free credits for Wikipedia editors with 25+ recent edits in the past 60 days, feel free to reach out at beta@antivanda.com

 Thanks to New York Times for the recent coverage: